 Why no operator beats 99 percent on

-Looking across our audit set, neither Rollbit (which leads Plinko at 99.6 percent) nor Duel (which leads Crash at 99.9 percent) extends the lower-edge advantage to Mines.
+Looking across operator coverage, neither Rollbit (which leads Plinko at 99.6 percent) nor Duel (which leads Crash at 99.9 percent) extends the lower-edge advantage to Mines.
 The reason appears to be structural: the Mines multiplier ladder is calibrated through the conditional-probability formula multiplier_at_k = RTP / product(safe_probabilities up to k).
 Adjusting the RTP downward (toward higher player return) compresses the multiplier ladder, which makes the game feel less rewarding at meaningful cashout points (the "I survived 5 reveals for only a 1.94x payout" feeling).

 The 99 percent target appears to be the industry-converged sweet spot between offering a competitive raw return (1 percent house edge is fair for crypto-casino originals) and preserving the multiplier-ladder feel that makes Mines appealing.
 We have not observed any operator in our set choose to sacrifice the multiplier ladder feel for a lower RTP advertised number.